kvithana/musictaste-bot/README.md

 ### Channel Manager

-This is kind of incorrectly named, because it's more of a Guild Manager than a Channel Manager now.
+This is more of a Guild Manager than a Channel Manager to be honest.
 It's a simple interface to provide relevant data for the current guild which the command is being called from.
+This can be injected into each command as part of the Task Master,

 The `getTaskMaster()` method will return the correct Task Master for the guild.

 ### Task Master

 A Task Master manages all existing requests for matches and confirmation of prompt responses within a given server.
-A unique Task Master exists for each guild being managed by the bot, and therefore the bot is able to isolate actions to within a single guild.
+A unique Task Master exists for each guild being managed by the bot.

 ### API Instance

-An API instance is created on each execution of a command linked to the user who executed the command, and therefore allows for the isolated actions to a single user, when the bot may be managing hundreds of operations simultaneously.
+An API instance is created on each execution of a command, and is linked to the user who executed the command.
+Therefore, an API instance which is correctly authorised with the executor's data is available to all command files which services injected.

-Both the API instance (unique to the user) and Task Master (unique to the guild) are injected into the execution context of a command if the `useServices` flag is true.
+Both the API instance (unique to the user) and Task Master (unique to the guild) are injected into the execution context of a command if the `useServices` flag is `true`.

 ### Cloud Functions

-Since the musictaste.space API is provided through Cloud Functions, in `util/cloudFunction.js` you will find a wrapper which abstracts the remote Cloud Function calls available and allows for the calling of Cloud Functions as regular async js functions.
+Since the musictaste.space API is provided through Cloud Functions, in `util/cloudFunction.js` you will find a wrapper which abstracts the remote Cloud Function calls and allows for the calling of Cloud Functions as regular async js functions.
+This is because `https.onCall` is currently unavailble in the Firebase Admin SDK.

 Construct a relevant Cloud Function by initialising like: